castwide/vscode-solargraph/README.md

 * `solargraph.commandPath`: Path to the solargraph command.
 Set this to an absolute path to select from multiple installed Ruby versions.
 * `solargraph.useBundler`: Use `bundle exec` to run solargraph.
 (If this is true, `solargraph.commandPath` is ignored.)
 * `solargraph.useServer`: Run solargraph server for better performance.
-Defaults to true as of version 0.1.0.
+(Required for code completion.)
 * `solargraph.serverPort`: The port where the server runs.
 Default is 0 (select the next available port).
 * `solargraph.withSnippets`: Include snippets in completion suggestions.
 Default is false.